aryelgois/medools-router/README.md

 ## Configurations

 The Router accepts an array of configurations that will be passed to properties in it.
-The array can contain:
+The array may contain:

 - `always_cache` _(boolean)_: If `GET` and `HEAD` requests always check cache headers (default: `true`)